Social protection statistics

 - Total expenditure on social protection per head of population.
 ECU/EUR (tps00099)

-- Total expenditure on social protection per head of population.
-PPS (tps00100)
+- Expenditure on social protection per inhabitant (tps00100)

 - Total expenditure on social protection by type (tps00101)